Synonym: Dipsacus microcephalus Martrin-Donos

-Plants of the World Online lists 21 species in the Dipsacus genus (as of when I last updated this page on 3-6-21).
-It is a member of the plant family Caprifoliaceae with 28 genera.
-Those numbers could change as updates are made.
+Plants of the World Online lists 21 species in the Dipsacus genus (as of 5-12-21 when this page was last updated).
+It is a member of the plant family Caprifoliaceae with 33 genera.
+Those numbers could change as updates are made by POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND BETTER POSITIVE ID.